Phuket Vegetarian Festival 2022 Schedule (25 September - 5 October)

 Below - Final Night in Phuket Town - Phuket Vegetarian Festival

 At about 5pm the lantern poles (Go Teng poles) will be lowered at the shrines marking the very end of the 2020 Phuket vegetarian festival.
-The 2021 date for your calendar : 5 to 15 October.
+The 2021 date again for your calendar : 5 to 15 October.
 I will update the schedule on this page before the event.

 Where are the shrines?
 Location Map - Chinese Shrines in Phuket